stefanDeveloper/heiDGAF/docs/configuration.rst

      - ``"%Y-%m-%dT%H:%M:%S.%fZ"``
      - Timestamp format used by the Inspector.
 Will be removed soon.
    * - kafka_brokers
-     - ``hostname: kafka1, port: 8097``, ``hostname: kafka2, port: 8098``, ``hostname: kafka3, port: 8099``
+     - ``hostname: kafka1, port: 8097, node_ip: 0.0.0.0``, ``hostname: kafka2, port: 8098, node_ip: 0.0.0.0``, ``hostname: kafka3, port: 8099, node_ip: 0.0.0.0``
      - Hostnames and ports of the Kafka brokers, given as list.
+The node ip is crucial and needs to be set to the actual IP of the system where the Kafka broker will be running on.
-   * - kafka_topics
+   * - kafka_topics_prefix
      - Not given here
-     - Kafka topic names given as strings.
-These topics are used for the data transfer between the modules.
+     - Kafka topic name prefixes given as strings.
+These prefix name are used to construct the actual topic names based on the instance name (e.g. a collector instance name) that produces for the given stage.
+       (e.g. a prefilter instance name is added as suffix to the prefilter_to_inspector prefix for the inspector to know where to consume.)
    * - monitoring.clickhouse_server.hostname
      - ``clickhouse-server``
      - Hostname of the ClickHouse server.
 Used by Grafana.